RagnarB83/ash-documentation/docs/_build/html/_sources/module_highlevel_workflows.rst.txt

   for all elements or basis set families).
   - basisfamily (string): Can be set to various options.
 See table below.
   - relativity (string): Options: 'DKH', 'ZORA', 'NoRel', None.
 Default: None
-  - charge/mult (integer): Charge/multiplicity of system.
-Should be specified unless theory is used as part of run_benchmark or thermochemprotocol.
   - orcadir(string): Path-to-ORCA.
 Default: None
   - stabilityanalysis (Boolean): Perform SCF stability analysis.
 Default: families
   - numcores (integer): Number of cores to use in ORCA calculation.